h-o-w-a-r-d/AI_Story_Game/README.md

 [繁體中文](https://github.com/tntapple219/AI-Story-Game/blob/main/README_zh.md)
-# AI Dynamic Text Adventure Game
+# Dynamic Text Adventure Game Powered By LLM

 An interactive text adventure game powered by AI, allowing players to create their own characters and embark on unique adventures in various worldviews.